calkit/calkit/README.md

 ## Installation

-Python must be installed.
-We recommend [Mambaforge](https://conda-forge.org/miniforge/).
+To install Calkit, [Git](https://git-scm.com) and Python must be installed.
+If you want to use [Docker](https://docker.com) containers, which is typically a good idea, that should also be installed.
+For Python, we recommend [Mambaforge](https://conda-forge.org/miniforge/).
 If you're a Windows user and decide to install Mambaforge or any other Conda-based distribution,